bpcreech/blog/content/post/typescript-asteroids.md

 game, maybe operated by [TensorFlow.js](https://www.tensorflow.org/js).
 There has already
 [been extensive research in training robots to play Asteroids](https://www.gymlibrary.dev/environments/atari/asteroids/);
-what I'll try to do differently here is specifically train on this browser-playable game.
+what I want to try differently here is specifically train on this browser-playable game.